All About Your Corporation's Board of Directors

 The meeting begins with the approval of the minutes of the last meeting and review of the treasurer's report.
 If there are committee reports, these are presented.
 Old business is discussed and voting is recorded in the minutes.
 Then new business is discussed and possibly voted on before the meeting is adjourned.

 Board meeting minutes are taken by the secretary in a specific format.

 Some other issues to know about your corporation's board of directors:

 Liability and Corporate Board Members

-If anything goes wrong in a corporation, the board members have several types of liability.
+If anything goes wrong in a corporation and the board or individual members breach their fiduciary responsibilities, they can be taken to court.
+The board members have several types of liability.
 They must act on behalf of the shareholders (no conflict of interest), and they must not co-mingle personal and corporate funds.

 Many boards formulate and agree on a conflict of interest policy, stating that board members cannot let personal interests influence their decisions on behalf of the corporation or its shareholders.
 In addition, many corporations purchase officer and board member liability insurance, to protect the corporation against lawsuits against board members and also to prevent board members from being sued personally.